 Public Administration Master's Programs in California

-Types of Public Administration Masters Programs near California
+Types of Masters in Public Relations Programs near California

 There are several common avenues through which students pursue a master’s in public administration.

 - First, students might pursue a Master of Public Administration, or M.P.A.
 These programs focus their entire curricula on public administration and closely related topics.

 - Second, students might pursue a Master of Business Administration (M.B.A.) with an emphasis in Public Administration.
 These programs focus first on business areas (such as finance and marketing), theories, and strategies and second on the leadership, policy, research, and other skills students need to work for governmental agencies.

 - Third, students might pursue a Master of Public Policy, or M.P.P.
 These programs focus primarily on local, national, and international public policy making and intervention.

 - Fourth, students might pursue a Master of Arts (M.A.) or Master of Science (M.S.) in Political Science with an emphasis on Public Administration or Public Policy.
 These programs focus first on political science theory and practice and second on governmental administration or public policy.

 What are Curricula in MPP and MPA Degree Programs?

 In a master’s in public admin or public policy program, students typically explore a blend of theoretical and applied concepts that cover organizational governance, finance, and administration.
 They examine case studies that provide real-world examples, and they work with classmates and professors to examine historical and contemporary challenges in public administration and policy.
 More specifically, master’s degree programs in MPP and MPA cover a variety of subjects.

 Depending on the program and its focus, core curricula could cover a number of areas.